u-boot/u-boot/doc/driver-model/livetree.rst

 The internal data structures of the livetree are defined in include/dm/of.h :

-   struct device_node - holds information about a device tree node struct property    - holds information about a property within a node
+   :struct device_node: holds information about a device tree node
+   :struct property: holds information about a property within a node

 Nodes have pointers to their first property, their parent, their first child and their sibling.
 This allows nodes to be linked together in a hierarchical